-neadache (with or without vision problems).
 Tell your doctor if you or your family/carer notices that you are developing urges or cravings to behave in ways that are unusual for you and you cannot resist the impulse, drive or temptation to carry out certain activities that could harm yourself or others.
-These are called impulse control disorders and can include behaviours such as addictive gambling, excessive eating or spending, an abnormally high sex drive or an increase in sexual thoughts or feelings.
+These are called impulse control disorders and can include behaviours such as addictive gambling, excessive eating or spending, abnormally high sex drive or an increase in sexual thoughts or feelings.
 Your doctor may need to adjust or stop your dose.

-adjust or stop your dose.
 Infertility can be reversed in women taking Cabergoline, and pregnancy can occur before the menstrual cycle has normalised.
 Therefore a pregnancy test is recommended at least every 4 weeks until menses are reinitiated, and from then on every time a menstrual period is delayed by more than 3 days.
 Suitable means of contraception should therefore be used during treatment with Cabergoline and also after discontinuation of treatment until recurrence of anovulation (see section "Pregnancy and breast-feeding").
-It is recommended that women on long term treatment with Cabergoline for hormonal disorders should have regular gynaecological exams including smear tests.
-Your doctor will continue to monitor your medical condition while you are taking Cabergoline tablets.

-Children and adolescents

-The safety and efficacy of Cabergoline have not been established in childern and adolescents less than 16 years of age.
+Children and adolescents The safety and efficacy of Cabergoline have not been investigated in children and adolescents as Parkinson's disease does not affect this population.